TV on the Radio: 2008–2010: Dear Science

 On September 22, 2008, TV on the Radio performed "Dancing Choose" on the Late Show with David Letterman.
 They also appeared on Later... with Jools Holland on September 30, 2008, performing "Golden Age" and "Dancing Choose", which were the same songs they performed on Saturday Night Live on February 7, 2009.
 The band performed "Dancing Choose" again on the February 9, 2009, episode of The Colbert Report.

 On September 3, 2009, Tunde Adebimpe announced that TV on the Radio would be taking a year-long hiatus.
 Guitarist Kyp Malone's solo album, under the name Rain Machine, was released on September 22, 2009, on ANTI-.
-A solo album by Dave Sitek, Maximum Balloon, was released August 24, 2010, on Interscope, and featured a variety of guest vocals by many of his musician friends, such as Karen O, David Byrne, and both of his TVOTR vocalist bandmates.
+A solo album by Dave Sitek, Maximum Balloon, was released August 24, 2010, and featured a variety of guest vocals by many of his musician friends, such as Karen O, David Byrne, and both of his TVOTR vocalist bandmates.
 In addition, Sitek produced Holly Miranda's album The Magician's Private Library, which also featured fellow TVOTR members Jaleel Bunton and Kyp Malone.

 In March 2010, Tunde Adebimpe designed a charity t-shirt for the Yellow Bird Project to raise money for Haiti Relief via Partners in Health.

+2011–2013: Nine Types of Light and death of Gerard Smith

 On February 7, 2011, the band announced an end to their hiatus, along with an upcoming fourth album.

 Nine Types of Light was released on April 12, 2011, along with a one-hour film under the same name, containing music videos for all the songs on the album, as well as interviews with various New Yorkers.
 The film was directed by different directors under Adebimpe's supervision.

 It was announced in March 2011 that the band's bassist, Gerard Smith, was diagnosed with lung cancer.
 On April 20, 2011, the band announced Smith's death on their homepage: "We are very sad to announce the death of our beloved friend and bandmate, Gerard Smith, following a courageous fight against lung cancer.
 Gerard passed away the morning of April 20th, 2011.
 We will miss him terribly."

 In May 2013, TVOTR headlined and curated the All Tomorrow's Parties music festival, held at Pontins holiday camp in Camber Sands, England, at which they debuted the new song "Mercy".
 They began streaming the studio version of "Mercy" online on July 30, 2013, and released the song for sale at digital music outlets a short time later.
 They also made the multitracks from "Mercy" available to fans so they could make their own remixes.
 The next single, "Million Miles", was released digitally a few months later.